fss-fmi/sugaming/.github/ISSUE_TEMPLATE/testing_request.md

 ---
-name: "🧪 Testing request"
+name: '🧪 Testing request'
-about: "Suggest a test case to be implemented for this project."
+about: 'Suggest a test case to be implemented for this project.'
-title: "test: "
+title: 'test: '
-labels: "test"
+labels: 'test'
-assignees: ""
+assignees: ''
 ---

 **Issue type**
 I'm submitting a ...

 - [ ] 🐛 bug report
 - [ ] 🆕 feature request
 - [x] 🧪 testing request